badgateway/oauth2-client/README.md

   /**
    * You are responsible for implementing this function.
-   * it's purpose is to supply the 'intitial' oauth2 token.
+   * it's purpose is to supply the 'initial' oauth2 token.
    */
   getNewToken: async () => {